in San Diego, CA

 We know that patent litigation can be an expensive process, so our attorneys take care to fully assess any possible infringement strategies while carefully considering and informing our clients about the pros and cons of taking the infringer to court.
 If a client is being accused of patent infringement, we can provide counsel as to how best to deal with defense from a cost perspective, and find a solution that meets the needs of your business.

 You deserve aggressive legal representation.
 Buche & Associates will deliver this type of service.
-Not only do we have attorneys who are experts in the area of patent law, but we have attorneys who like to litigate and will be more than comfortable trying you case to a jury, judge, arbitration panel, mediator, or arguing in appellate forums.
-We have done all those things, and if your opponent is not reasonable in litigation or negotiation, we will find justice elsewhere by harnessing the other wheels of procedure.
+Not only do we have attorneys who are experts in the area of patent law, but we have attorneys who like to litigate and will be more than comfortable trying your case to a jury, judge, arbitration panel, mediator, or arguing in appellate forums.
+Our San Diego patent attorneys have done all those things, and if your opponent is not reasonable in litigation or negotiation, we will find justice elsewhere by harnessing the other wheels of procedure.
 Being experts in these matters allows our attorneys to provide our clients with aggressive representation, and representation designed to secure their best interests.

 In most cases, patent litigation proceeds in federal court.
 There may also be infringement cases that arise from administrative bodies like the International Trade Commission.
 Our attorneys find that venue is typically among the first arguments between parties where litigation is concerned.
 The choice of venue is important, particularly as it relates to the convenience of the parties involved in the case.
 Since many patented items are distributed globally, the most appropriate venue may be within federal jurisdictions.